 A wireframe is a plan or structure, laid out in a visual format, for how content will be placed and what features and functionalities will be added.
 Usually, a designer creates wireframes that include both new and old content from the website.
 Generally, few drafts are necessary until our clients are satisfied with the ultimate design results.
 These design drafts comprise the home, product and search pages (as well as lots of other pages depending on the business requirements).

 As soon as you’ve figured out the basic idea of how your website will look like from the wireframe, it’s high time to shift towards digital mock-ups.
 Mock-up is a scale or full-size product model of what the website will look like and how it might work.
-Usually, these pages look like screenshots that give you the possibility to visualize the final look of your future website.
+Usually, these pages look like screenshots that give you the possibility to visualize the final look of your

 Estimated time: 70-325 hours

 This stage of website redesign process is when visual design and functionality come into play.
-Our company guarantees to you that the most recent best practices and trends are used in the process of redesigning your existing website.
+Our company guarantees you that the most recent best practices and trends are used in the process of redesigning your existing website.
 Check out the latest ecommerce trends that influence online shopping.
 Moreover, CSS (Cascading Style Sheets) has changed significantly over the past 2-5 years.
 If you haven’t upgraded your website since then, you could find a lot of benefits from doing so.
 For instance, it can boost the website speed, enhance cross-browser compatibility and improve user experience.

 This stage also includes choosing the colour palette, creating shapes and displaying various types of content.
 We care about a product being easy to navigate and pleasant to view.